Is Your Corporate Culture Good or Bad?

 Corporate Culture Defined

-Corporate culture is the set of beliefs or practices that are characteristic of a certain group of people.
-Over time, cultures develop because they are useful for success and survival.
-For example, early studies of African, Eskimo, and Native American societies revealed ways of living that were not only different from western societies, but were also very different from each other.
+Corporate culture is the set of beliefs, values, and practices that define how a group of people operates.
+Over time, cultures evolve because they support success and survival.
+Early studies of African, Eskimo, and Native American societies revealed ways of living that were not only distinct from Western societies, but also unique from one another.
+Each group developed its own methods for adapting, thriving, and working together — practices passed down through generations because they proved effective for survival and collaboration.

 Corporate Culture Good or Bad Defined